deanofgreen/deanofgreen.github.io/vision.md

 The Dean of Green supports open borders between the US and its neighbors to encourage immigration and strengthen cultural ties.
 He believes this cultural exchange would promote happiness and calmness throughout the world.

 ### Healthcare
-The Dean of Green strongly believes in reforming medical plans such that they allow access to deperately needed drugs and treatment options to those in need, or those who simply want a wider variety of options.
+The Dean of Green strongly believes in reforming medical plans such that they allow access to desperately needed drugs and treatment options to those in need, or those who simply want a wider variety of options.